logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

 ### Step 5 select the Instance Profile

 To let the cluster instances access the S3 bucket we need to attach an *instance profile* to the virtual machines.
 In this step, you choose which profile to use.
 This profile needs to have access right to the *S3 bucket* you selected in [Step 2](#step-2-setting-the-general-information).
-For more details on how to create the instance profile and give it access to the S3 bucket refer to [Creating an instance profile and giving it access to the bucket](getting_started.md#step-22-creating-an-instance-profile-and-giving-it-access-to-the-bucket)
+For more details on how to create the instance profile and give it access to the S3 bucket refer to [Creating an instance profile and giving it access to the bucket](getting_started.md#step-3-creating-instance-profile)

+If you want to use [role chaining](../../admin/roleChaining.md), it is recommanded to use a different *instance profile* for the head node and the other cluster's nodes.
+You do this by clicking the *Advanced configuration* check box and selecting instance profile for the head node.
+This profile should have the same permission as the profile you selected above, plus the extra permissions for the role chaining.

 <p align="center">
   <figure>